 Review -minport, -maxport

 settings.
-Progress recommends not using port < 2000, as these are reserved for UNIX processes.
-Changing these ports to any unused range above 3000 will circumvent system errors concerning being unable to kill parent processes.
+Progress recommends not using port < 5000, as these are typically reserved for other processes.
+Changing these remote server ports to any unused range is one known fix that will circumvent system errors concerning being unable to kill parent processes.

 All of the above could be direct or indirect contributing factors to the delaying of the completion of the database shutdown.